Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Fixed an issue with the Almshouse using the wrong PM.
 - Fixed Cologne Cathedral Event in which you can do the Obama meme.
 - New Composers should no longer be exhausted.
+- You can no longer plunder ghost libraries and anger yourself.
+Ghost libraries are not real.